hbattat/cs598-dlh-project/results/readme.md

 1.abalation_test.txt contains the test result of the model without the convolutional module.

-2.reproduced.txt contains the result of using the same original paper hyperparameter, except using 1440 batch size instead of 128 to speed up training.
+2.reproduced.txt contains the result of using the same original paper hyperparameter, except using 1440 batch size instead of 128 to speed up the training.

 3.small_sample_result.txt contains the test results of using 400 random generated samples with different model configration.